Heavydirtysoul: Composition

 The musical arrangement begins with its introduction, opening with an ambient drone before quickly morphing into a hooky, memorable two-step drumbeat and Joseph's rapped vocals.
 Following its intro, the rousing song launches into a storm of industrial drumming beneath his speedy rapping over fast, pulsating rhythm.
 The track bounds into catchy breaks and cascading noise before a throbbing unease arises.
 The musical arrangement then shifts into a dramatic, piano-driven prechorus.
 For the chorus, Joseph sings atop an undercurrent of surging energy and scattered percussion.
 The song's tempo decreases as he starts breaking into a melodic chorus of neo-soul.
 Joseph invokes screaming in falsetto vocals at the gospel-inspired refrain.
-Throughout the disjointed track, a vibrant soundscape smoothly darts from drum and bass fills to arena-oriented choruses and lengthy bass riffs before reaching a heavy rock climax.
+Throughout the "disjointed" track, the music shifts from drum and bass fills to arena-oriented choruses and lengthy bass riffs before reaching a heavy rock climax.

 Lyrically, "Heavydirtysoul" is about asking for help in defeating one's inner demons in order to become something greater.
 During the two rap verses, Joseph frantically delivers fast-paced lyrics with quick-tempered rapping.
 The song's opening verse expresses a self-referential remark where Joseph candidly addresses its music.
 As he rotates from rapping to singing, Joseph mentions the concept with self-aware lyrics, contending, "This is not rap, this is not hip-hop / just another attempt to make the voices stop."
 The song's lyrics reveal that deep down, even despite knowledge of one's greatness, aid is necessary in bringing it out or else risk getting lost in thoughts.
 They serve to convey an anthemic theme relating to self-discovery through being vulnerable.
 At the chorus, Joseph desperately sings a plea, insisting, "Can you save my heavy dirty soul, for me?"
 Towards the end, the song's bridge incorporates a tag line harboring anthemic lyrics.
 Joseph's metaphoric wordplay is haunted by mortality as he sings, "Death inspires me like a dog inspires a rabbit."